 Greetings all, it’s time for another wonderful edition of “Your Guide to Musikfest”!
 We know there’s been quite a bit of radio silence lately, but things have been extremely busy on the personal end.
 We’re hoping to pick back up on LV food/drink/music coverage starting now, so look for a slurry of posts coming soon.
-If you’ve been here before, some of the information has changed some of it has not.
-If you haven’t been here before, or been to Musikfest at all (seriously?), check out the below info for some no-nonsense advice on how to enjoy and get the most out of your festing activities.
+If you’ve been here before for our Musikfest coverage, some of the information has changed some of it has not.
+If you haven’t been here before, or been to Musikfest at all (seriously?
+Amatuer.), check out the below info for some no-nonsense advice on how to enjoy and get the most out of your festing activities.
 Also remember to check back every morning for music suggestions and every afternoon/evening for photos and show reviews of the day before.
 Without further ado:

 This is the worst part of Musikfest.
 If you’re looking to park extremely close to the festival, good luck.
 Most likely you’ll end up wanting to killdozer something and that’s not what you want to start off your experience.
 There’s two off-site lots (at Martin Tower and 240 Emery St off of Route 412) that allow you to park and take a shuttle (for $4 to the festival.
 Trying to park on the street is next to impossible and will most likely result in a parking ticket (the fines for which are conveniently raised for the week).
 You can also park over at the Sands Casino lot or parking deck and head over to the Artsquest area or try your luck parking at an exorbitantly-priced private lot around the festival area.

 Musikfest is divided into two sides, North and South.
 You’ll either need to walk your drunk ass a good distance between the two or take the north/south shuttle bus (which is a $3).
-All of your shuttle bus info including hours and such can be found here and some nice printable maps of the north and south side can be found here.
+All of your shuttle bus info including hours and such can be found here.

 Drinking is one of the biggest parts of Musikfest for many, so we’ve got you covered on how and where to do it.
 First step: Buy a mug.
 Sure, you can buy individual beers, but they’re smaller and if you plan on doing any real drinking at Musikfest you’ll want a mug.
-If you like bells and whistles, get the mug that blinks for because when you’re six mugs deep and dancing your ass off to the Boogie Wonder Band you’ll be left wondering why you made such a poor life decision in not paying extra for it.
+If you like bells and whistles, get the mug that blinks for because when you’re six mugs deep and dancing your ass off to Here Come the Mummies you’ll be left wondering why you made such a poor life decision in not paying extra for it.

 The Musikfest tents generally have sucky beer (although it’s gotten a bit better in some areas).
-It’s unfortunately a fact of life, although with Yuengling now offering a Summer Wheat variety, the options are a *little* less shitty than in years past.
+It’s unfortunately a fact of life.
+There’s some better options depending on the tent, but the best beer and the best beers are still found at non-Musikfest venues.
 Many places also offer cheaper refills than the Musikfest tents.
 So, where to go?
 If you’re intent on hitting up a Musikfest tent the best one to go to is Liederplatz (on the North side, off of Main Street).
 It always has the shortest lines and allows you to get in and out quickly.
 Below are a list of other, non-Musikfest venues to stop for a big variety in beer selections or cheaper refills:

 Steel Pub: They usually have some Victory and random stuff on draft inside.
-They also will have a Saucony Creek Brewing Company pouring station outside during the fest offering five different Saucony Creek beers for $6 a mug with craft beer, but unfortunately like everyone else, they’ve been a bit lax on information this year.
+They also usually have a truck or two serving beer outside for $6 a mug with craft beer, but unfortunately like everyone else, they’ve been a bit lax on information this year.

-Social Still – this is a great new spot for fest-goers to pop i nfor a cocktail and get away from the beer for a while.
+Social Still – this is a great spot for fest-goers to pop in for a cocktail and get away from the beer for a while.
 They’re a distillery, so they make all their own booze their, including gin, rum, vodka, and whiskey.
 Mixed drinks, booze neat or on the rocks, they have it all.

 Levitt Pavilion and Musikfest Café – right on site at Artsquest, the Musikfest Café usually has a bigger variety of beer than the tents do, including ciders and local beers.
 The Mack café at the Levitt Pavilion also has craft beer options, with Victory on draft.

-The Brew Works – by far the best place to get beer during Musikfest.
+The Brew Works – by far the best place to get beer during Musikfest on the NorthSide.
 They have a wide variety of beers at decent prices.
 It gets busy during Musikfest, but no worse than the beer tents.
 We’re also told that, for the first time ever, they’re going to be running a $5 Valley Golden special for mug fills.
 You can also check out their selection of Bethlehem and Allentown-brewed beers online before you head there.

 Hotel Bethlehem: They serve generic beer and Guinness for mug refills, usually a dollar cheaper than the Musikfest tents.